-Please note that imports will be liable to IGST in addition to Basic Customs Duty and exports will be zero-rated with benefit of refund of attributable input tax credit, or refund of tax paid on such exports.
-Please refer to the Taxation Amendment Act, 2017 for the necessary amendments made to Customs Tariff Act, 1975 and Central Excise Act, 1944 to enable imposition of BCD+IGST on import of goods liable to GST.
+Note that imports will be liable to IGST in addition to basic customs duty and exports will be zero-rated with benefit of refund of attributable input tax credit, or refund of tax paid on such exports.
+Refer The Taxation Laws (Amendment) Act, 2017 for the necessary amendments made to Customs Tariff Act, 1975 and Central Excise Act, 1944 to enable imposition of

+BCD+IGST on import of goods liable to tax.
 Refer detailed discussion under section 5 of IGST Act on these implications.

-Illustrations: Place of supply of goods imported into, or exported from India Section 11(a): Import of goods
+Illustrations: Place of supply of goods imported into, or exported from India

+Section 11(a): Import of goods

 Case Location of supplier Location of goods before supply Goods supplied to Location of recipient Place of supply

 1 Thailand Thailand Assam Assam Assam

-2 China China Kashmir Haryana Kashmir
+2 China China Kashmir Haryana Haryana

 3 Sri Lanka Sri Lanka Kerala Kerala Kerala

 4 Karnataka Iran Dubai Karnataka Not an import since the goods is not brought into India.